killinen/BrakeModule/README.md

 The main worry point that I have is that if an stability control event should happen on the same time that BrakeModule is controlling the charge pump there is quite high change that the stability control system wont funtion as planned.
 This is an issue that I want to address after getting the next generation hardware done.

 If you damage the ABS control unit it is quite hard to repair and if bought new also quite pricey.
 I give no promises that using the BrakeModule won't brake anything.
 I think even that it is somewhat likely that it could happen at least with this HARDWARE/SOFTWARE.
 Knock on wood, I haven't broke my unit even though it has had quite a bit of rough love.
-Thankyou German engineer.
+Thank you German engineer.

 I don't know what is the max capability of the charge pump eg. if you run it too long can it overheat or something.
 The software does not restrict this at all.